The

-The Human Kind Project
+Human Kind Project

 You've tried a vacation.

-You came back the same.
+You keep coming back the same.

-A Travel Experience
+An Evidence-Based Travel Experience

-by Senior Healthcare Associates
+Senior Healthcare Associates

-A Medicare & Medicaid-covered medical practice
+A Medicare & Medicaid medical practice based in the Pacific Northwest.

-Jennifer Sheplock
+Jenna Sheplock

 Pediatric Nurse - 22 Years